 By the early 90s she had established herself in the loft scenes of San Francisco and New York, her work combining the poetics of American song and a truly off-the-charts vocal virtuosity with a knack for and fluency with gadgetry – motion sensors, real-time looping and effects processing – that was a good ten years ahead of its time, and which still creates an aura both uncanny and magical.

 There was always something else with Pamela, beyond the technology and the technique, something hinted at by the post-punk hair and jewelry, by the mesmeric aspects of movement, and by the menacing repurposing of, say, a water bottle.
 Something that reached back beyond technology to early art, to ritual, to objects as fetish and totem, to the artist as conjuror and shaman.

-In her Wednesday Music & Technology talk, Pamela took us through her process and showed examples of her work, which range from evening-length performance pieces to gallery installations – sometimes both, as in 2010 Baggage Allowance, which also exists in a fully functional form as a website.
+In her Wednesday Music & Technology talk, Pamela Z took us through her process and showed examples of her work, which range from evening-length performance pieces to gallery installations – sometimes both, as in 2010 Baggage Allowance, which also exists in a fully functional form as a website.
 Her work often germinates from relationships with the everyday objects of her life, particularly those with half-lives: suitcases, phones and typewriters, a ripped page from a Phonolog catalog.

 The ‘happy accidents’ mentioned above arise from an uninflected examination of this relationship: how we tote luggage through an airport, or return the carriage of a typewriter, for example.
 Real song titles beginning with the word ‘you,’ recited in alphabetical order, slowly take shape as ‘the great American love story.’

-In a typical piece she might build four-part harmonies layer by layer, put some vocal effects on top of that, meanwhile triggering loops and samplers through an ultrasound (yes, ultrasound) controller, all the while changing patches and altering effects on the fly on her laptop.
+In a typical piece, Pamela Z might build four-part harmonies layer by layer, put some vocal effects on top of that, meanwhile triggering loops and samplers through an ultrasound (yes, ultrasound) controller, all the while changing patches and altering effects on the fly on her laptop.
 All this is going on while staying in character and working the crowd.
 Overtly it feels simple and natural — there is no tension, no high wire act, and it yet seems impossible.
 And covertly it’s the opposite — intricate in design and execution, and all being made to happen before our eyes.

 Volker Bertelmann — Hauschka — by contrast was trained classically but turned to pop music at 18, spending his twenties in German rap and techno.
 Becoming enamored of electronic sounds themselves, he sought out ways to replicate them acoustically, turned to the acoustic piano, and unknowingly retraced John Cage’s steps by ‘preparing’ it with everyday objects like chopsticks, tape, and chains.
 Placing these on the strings unleashed hidden harmonics and percussive attacks, which Hauschka uses deftly to evoke snare drums, electric bass, synthesizer drones — the essential components of a rhythm track.

 On the surface, Hauschka’s visual aspect as a performer is as straightforward as Pamela’s is exotic: it’s a guy sitting at a piano.
 Complex sounds emerge out of beautiful patterns, and again it hardly seems possible — but for opposite reasons — what’s behind the curtain?

 Subjects and objects de- and re-contextualized — the essence of objectification — through magnification and miniaturization.
 In their work the unfamiliar sounds and techniques of the avant garde are presented to us in the familiar form of pop songs — this is experimental music you dance to, with melodies you walk away humming.